neos/flow-development-collection/TYPO3.Flow/Documentation/TheDefinitiveGuide/PartV/CodingGuideLines/PHP.rst

 ===============

 .. figure:: Images/TheDefinitiveGuide/PartV/FLOW3_Coding_Guidelines_on_one_page.png
-	:align: right
+	:alt: The Coding Guidelines on One Page
-	:class: intext right
+	:class: screenshot-detail

-	:alt: CGL on one page
+	The Coding Guidelines on One Page

 The most important parts of our `Coding Guidelines in a one page document
 <http://flow3.typo3.org/_Resources/Static/Packages/TYPO3.Flow3Org/Assets/Content/FLOW3-CGL-on-one-page.pdf>`_